 - The spikes used are the same ones from Sonic 2.
 They use the correct graphics (aside from the green outlines) when seen in Debug Mode but use glitchy graphics when placed or seen in normal gameplay.

 - The boss for the zone also uses glitchy sprites, as well as using the same lost sprites as the Crabmeats in place of Robotniks' face.

 - Tails can stand on the spikes without getting hurt.

 - This is Chemical Plant Zone, and it is heavily under development, with major differences in the level's design from either final or the later prototypes, and is very unfinished.

 - Chemical Plant Acts 2 and 3 have the same layout as Act 1, but have the ring and object layouts of Green Hill Zone 1.

-- It uses a pink background instead of a green background used in the later betas and final versions.
+- It uses a pink palette instead of a green palette used in the later betas and final versions.

 - There are extra objects in the zone for Marble Zone in Sonic 1 accessible via debug, but they use garbled tiles.

 - There is a falling block for Chemical Plant also accessible via debug